vincent314/ecoCode-kotlin-android-test-project/README.md

 ./gradlew sonarqube --scan
 ```

-Update the projectKey if you do not use ecoCode as you project name in SonarQube.
+Update the projectKey if you do not use creedengo as you project name in SonarQube.

 ## From IDE